antleaf/rioxx/webroot/content/profiles/v3-0-final/dc_relation.md

 Although this property is not strictly mandated in the Rioxx schema, it **SHOULD** be included because this is the property which harvesting software will inspect to locate URLs for resource file content - for example to locate the "full text" associated with a repository record.
 It will also be the property to declare a persistent identifier (PID) that may be associated with the resource.

 Note that only those resources under the direct custodianship of the repository should be asserted within `dc:relation`.
-Entities outside the custodianship of the repository should be related using `rioxxterms:ext_relation`.
+Resources demonstrating external custodianship should be related using `rioxxterms:ext_relation`.

 `dc:relation` is refined by a series of attributes, which **SHOULD** be included (where applicable):